 Visit our Retail Store: To buy or order a copy of any print editions from this collection at GPO’s retail bookstore at 710 North Capitol Street NW, Washington, DC 20401, open Monday–Friday, 8 a.m. to 4 p.m., except Federal holidays, Call (202) 512-0132 for information or to arrange in-store pick-up(s).

 Order by Phone or Email: Call our Customer Contact Center Monday through Friday, 8 am to 4:30 pm Eastern (except US Federal holidays).
 From US and Canada, call toll-free 1.866.512.1800.
 DC or International customers call +1.202.512.1800.
 Email orders to ContactCenter@gpo.gov

 Visit a Federal depository library: Search for U.S. Government publications in a nearby Federal depository library.
 You can find the records for most titles in GPO’s Catalog of U.S. Government Publications.

-About the author: Blogger contributor Chelsea Milko is a Public Relations Specialist in GPO’s Public Relations Office.
+About the author: Blogger contributor Maureen Whelan is a former Supervisory Marketing Specialist in GPO’s Publication and Information Sales program office.